maxikg/mongowg/README.md

 ## Compilation

+Binaries are possibly released on Github: https://github.com/maxikg/mongowg/releases

-There are currently no binaries for this plugin so you need to build it by yourself.
+If not or you just want to build it by yourself there are just a few steps.
 You only need Java Development Kit 1.7+, Apache Maven 3 and Git.

  1. Clone this repository: `git clone https://github.com/maxikg/mongowg.git`